-Gary McCaleb serves as senior counsel with Alliance Defending Freedom, where he is vice president of the Center for Family Values.
+Gary McCaleb serves as senior counsel with Alliance Defending Freedom, where he is a member of the Center for Cultural Engagement and Scholarship.

 Since joining ADF in 2002, McCaleb has litigated numerous cases protecting religious freedom, free speech, marriage and family, and bodily privacy in federal and state courts throughout the nation.
 His practice has encompassed both trial and appellate advocacy.